Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 Simple execution (single image)#

-We can quickly run tea-cleanest by providing the name of the FITS file to be cleaned (if no file name is given, the program will allow us to choose a file through the operating system’s file-open interface).
+tea-cleanest can be quickly executed by providing the name of the FITS file to be cleaned.
+If no filename is given, the program opens the operating system’s file selection dialog.

 (venv_tea) $ tea-cleanest examplecr1.fits